timotejroiko/tiny-discord/docs/InternalSharder.md

 ### event

 Emitted when a shard receives a dispatch event.
+Dispatch events are also emitted via their own event names, see below.

 |parameter|type|description|
 |-|-|-|